Good Time Warrior

-Good Time Warrior is the sixth album by Lucifer's Friend, an album in which Mike Starrs, formerly of Colosseum II, replaced John Lawton on vocals for the first time.
+Good Time Warrior is the seventh album by Lucifer's Friend, an album in which Mike Starrs, formerly of Colosseum II, replaced John Lawton on vocals for the first time.
 This album and the following Sneak Me In (1980) were an attempt at a more commercial, mainstream style which met with limited commercial success.
 Starrs was eventually replaced by the returning Lawton for 1981's Mean Machine.